parkerk8/sbu_senior_project/Trevor/README.md

 Open a command prompt to the folder and run:
 - npm install
 - npm start

 <br>This should automatically set everything up.
 I think it should install local tunnel, if not
-just run this: npm install
+just run this:
+- npm install -g localtunnel

 So, once everything is running, you'll need two command promt windows open.
 If you have windows, look up windows terminal.
 <br>In one window, you can run: npm start